fpessia/LetNet5/README.md

 -accuracy after 5000 training figures with 600 test figures is 15.66%

--accuracy after 8000 training images with 600 test figures is 13.33%/15.33% trained 8800
+-accuracy after 8000 training images with 600 test figures is 13.33%/15.33%

--accuracy after 12300 training immages with 600 test images is : 17.5 % /
+-accuracy after 12300 training immages with 600 test images is : 17.5 % / 14.8%

+-accuracy after 14300 training immages with 600 test innages is :   15.8%